ctb123za/carlos.prank/index.md

 **I heard Carlos Took you out to celebrate one evening, this true?**

 He Sure did!
-He also bought me flowers, some chocolates and a voucher.
-He also took me out for a wonderful evening where he paid for it all.
+Took me out for a wonderful evening, He also bought me flowers, some chocolates and a voucher.
 You can say he made up for it!
+There are some people that just suck you in with their infectious personality, and he is one of them.
 I really had alot of fun. 😊

 **If there ought to be another event, would you voulenteer again?
 And who would you liked to be assigned to?**

 BW: Absolutely!
 If my schedule permits.
 We try to remain impartial.
-Would jump at the chance to be assigned to Lea.
-But I would not mind being assigned to Carlos again.
-Normal just isn’t in his vocabulary.
-There are some people that just suck you in with their infectious personality, and he is one of them.
+The well being of each individual is our primary goal.